aci-ref/facilitation_best_practices/activities/03-engagement.md

 * Recognize how to reuse your solutions.
 Many times, the solutions for one researcher’s problem may be applicable for others.
 Being able to locate, search, and browse previous approaches is useful.
-* Think about how the documentation from your engagement meeting will transition to action items and future interactions.
+* Envision how the documentation from your engagement meeting will transition to action items and future interactions.
 For example:
     * Record any meeting notes into your system for review and historical reference.
 Others from your group will find the context useful and can look back at these notes to inform future interactions.
     * Create assignable action items that can be tracked for progress.
-Think of how effort from the Facilitator and other ACI staff will need to scale.
+Consider how effort from the Facilitator and other ACI staff will need to scale.
     * Schedule follow-up meeting, interactions, and communications.
 * Organize engagement documentation around a researcher and/or research group.
 However you are tracking interactions, you may want to group